edouardpoitras/NowTrade/examples/neural_network.md

 See the figures example [here](figures.md).

+Once a strategy has run, we can do the following to see if the strategy calls for another trade on the upcoming bar:

+    next_action = strategy.get_next_action()

+If the ```next_action``` dictionary is not empty, we can examine it to determine what action to take in the market:

+    action = next_action[googl]

+    # One of 'LONG', 'SHORT', 'LONG_EXIT', 'SHORT_EXIT'
+    print action['action_name']

+    # Will always be 'OPEN' indicating to perform the action on the OPEN of the next bar
+    print action['enter_on']

+    # Uses the CLOSE of the current bar to estimate the price of the next OPEN
+    print action['estimated_enter_value']

+    # Uses the estimated_enter_value to determine the number of shares to buy/sell
+    print action['estimated_shares'] # Based on your trading profile selected

+    # Uses the estimaged_enter_value and estimaged_shares to determine the money required for the trade
+    print action['estimated_money_required']

+This information can be used during live trading.

 How did it do?
 Add some data points, tweak some parameters, train for more iterations!```